 Illinois’ Medical Assistance Programs, consisting of Medicaid and numerous other medical programs, cover children, parents or relatives caring for children, pregnant women, veterans, seniors, persons who are blind, and persons with disabilities.

 Division of Medical Programs Directory

-Independent nonprofit organization provides web-based legal help and information for lower-income Illinoisans.
-Search by legal issue and zip code; some forms available.
-Live chat and video aids.
+ILAO is an independent nonprofit organization that provides web-based legal help and information for lower-income Illinoisans.

 The Illinois Network of Centers for Independent Living is the statewide association representing the 22 Centers for Independent Living (CILs) in Illinois.
 INCIL is an authoritative source of information about the accomplishments and needs of Illinois CILs and about issues, services and legislation most critical to promote independent living for all persons with disabilities.

 Secretary of State facilities are not authorized to issue Persons with Disabilities License Plates or permanent parking placards.
 Disability license plates and permanent placards may only be issued through the Springfield office.

 The Secretary of State’s Office issues the following plates and placards: Disabled Parking Placards: four types of parking placards: Meter-exempt permanent placards; non-meter exempt permanent placards; temporary placards; organization placards; and Disability License Plates.

 Eligibility Requirements: Persons with disabilities who are authorized for special parking placards or license plates by a registered physician.

 Fee Policy: Call 217-782-2709 for more information.

 Intake Process: Call the Springfield Secretary of State’s Office for registration and requirements.